1console.log("hello-world);

 into an array of key-value pairs.for (const [key, value] of ...)

-: Destructures each pair, allowing easy access to both the key and value.
+: Destructures each pair, allowing easy access to both the key and value.for

 loop over the length of localStorage